Fitness Volt

 1. Hold your rock in both hands, preferably with the weight distributed evenly between both hands.
 Stand with your feet apart and your shoulders down and back.
 Brace your abs.

-2. Bend your elbows and curl the rock up to your shoulders, taking care not to let it fall against your chest.
+2. Bend your elbows and curl the rock to your shoulders, not letting it crash into your chest.

 3. Extend your arms and repeat.